nclient/NClient/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/nclient/NClient/Test)
 ![GitHub](https://img.shields.io/github/license/nclient/NClient)

-NClient is an HTTP client that allows you to call web service API methods usnig annotated interfaces or controllers.
+NClient is an HTTP client that allows you to call web service API methods using annotated interfaces or controllers.
 The client supports asynchronous calls, retry policies and logging.
 All this is simple and flexible to configure.
+The main important difference between NClient and its analogues is the ability to annotate ASP.NET controllers via interfaces.
+Annotated interfaces allow you to reuse the api description in clients without boilerplate code.

 ## Table of Contents
 - [Why use NClient?](#why)